adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

   Lineage Stash
 </h3>

+When designing fault tolerance for distrubuted fine-grained data processing applications, tradeoffs should be made to meet the following requirements as closely as possible
+  * good performance during normal operation (high throughput and low latency)
+  * high sensitivity to recovery time (should be short)
+  * recovery correctness given many types of computations performed (some are deterministic and some are nondeterministic)

 There are two general techniques for guaranteeing global consistency after a
 failure: global checkpointing and logging.
 With global checkpointing, the system takes periodic application checkpoints, and in the event of failure, reruns the